 The pattern repeats everywhere.
 DNA uses four bases to encode every living organism.
 Newton gave us separate laws for motion, gravity, and optics.
 Einstein unified them into a single framework that explained more with fewer assumptions.
 Things that seemed unrelated turned out to be the same thing.
 LEGO scales because one brick fits every other.
 Language is 26 characters.
 Bitcoin is a small set of rules that produces an entire economy.

 As we attempt to solve problems, we see underlying primitives that can solve those problems.
-Compress the primitive, and the creativity of individuals and the forces of natural selection do the rest.

 Every interaction on the network contributes.
 Every month, you pick your charity through your FoodX account.
 Your choice directs where your portion of our 25% profit donation goes.